Trail Conditions

 Current Conditions

-Trail Conditions Report: Friday May 22, 2026
+Trail Conditions Report: Wednesday, August 12, 2026

 Sections had new smooth ledgepack applied in 2025…enjoy!
 We accomplished 4.7 miles of ledgepack last fall in Littleton-Bethlehem, plus 2.7 miles in Bath!
 The ATV Club has been obtaining grant funding for the surfacing projects over the past 3.5 years in Lisbon and Bath, the xNHAT (including your donations) has been assisting with match funding.
 The new surface is fantastic, even with ATVs, dirt bikes, horses, and bikes… it remains solid and smooth, no grading has been needed!
+There will be another 2.5 more miles of ledgepack applied this summer, finishing the section between Lisbon and Bath!

 You can always email the xNHAT team to get an up-to-date report on the trail conditions: info@xnhat.org